 Despite the potential advancements offered by engineered biology, public opinion is decidedly mixed.
 Genetically-modified organisms are a controversial subject, and like chemistry sets of the 1950's and 60's, biological experimentation outside of formal institutions naturally causes concern.
 People are worried that experimenters may inadvertently release novel organisms that have harmful environmental or health consequences, or that such organisms may be deliberately released as a form of bioterrorism.
 Most criticism stems from concern about lack of professional or government oversight.

 Anytime science advances faster than our ability to understand it, it can produce fear, suspicion, and uncertainty.
 We think that accessible educational tools will help the public make informed decisions about ethical and policy questions that will naturally arise from this growing industry.

-Meet our Starter Kit
+Meet our Starter Pack

 At Amino Labs, we're developing what we hope will be a catalyst for at-home experimentation with biology.
 Inspired by science kits of decades past that inspired Nobel prize winners, and the once-beloved Tamagotchi, our units are counter-top sized biolabs that enables anyone to grow and sustain living cells.
-Depending on your level of expertise, it can help you create new and interesting things—like fragrances, flavors, materials, medicine, and more.
-The first Starter kit comes with everything you need to create your own colored (safe) bacteria and is appropriate for beginners.
+Depending on your level of expertise, it can help you create new and interesting things—like fragrances, flavors, materials, and more.
+The first starter pack comes with everything you need to create your own colored (safe) bacteria and is appropriate for beginners.